kddubey/cappr/docs/source/2_motivation.rst

 .. _they suggest: https://docs.google.com/document/d/1rqj7dkuvl7Byd5KQPUJRxc19BJt8wo0yHNwK84KfU3Q/edit

 These can be nontrivial modifications.
 Single-token references can sacrifice performance when you have quite a few classes, as it's not a typical instruction format.
-Single-token transformations sacrifice useful semantics, and finetuning usually requires spending too much money and too much of your data.
+On the other hand, single-token transformations sacrifice useful semantics.
+And finetuning usually requires spending too much of your money and data.

 **The fact is: you can endlessley accomodate CVS, but you'll still have to write custom code to post-process its arbitrary outputs.** Fundamentally, sampling is not a clean